Cryptoistaken/SocksDroid-modern/README.md

 SocksDroid-modern
 ---
-A modernized SOCKS5 client for Android 5.0+ (supporting up to Android 16)
+A modernized SOCKS5 client for Android 5.0+ (supporting up to Android 16).
+Original https://github.com/PeterCxy/SocksDroid

 This version features a modernized UI with Material You (Dynamic Colors) and introduces several new features:
 - **Profiles**: Save and manage multiple server configurations.